featbit/featbit-python-sdk/README.md

-# FeatBit python sdk
+# FeatBit Server-Side SDK for Python

 ## Introduction

 This is the Python Server-Side SDK for the 100% open-source feature flags management platform [FeatBit](https://github.com/featbit/featbit).

-It is intended for use in a multiple-users python server applications.
+The FeatBit Server-Side SDK for Python is designed primarily for use in multi-user systems such as web servers and applications.

-This SDK has two main purposes:

-- Store the available feature flags and evaluate the feature flags by given user in the server side SDK
-- Sends feature flags usage, and custom events for the insights and A/B/n testing.

 ## Data synchonization